Tee: Baseball tee

 While a tee for baseball is very similar to a tee in tee-ball, the uses for the tee may differ.
 In baseball, a tee is used as a training device.
 This allows the hitter to simulate a pitch that will be thrown in many different locations.
 Using a tee, the hitter can set up a pitch that may be thrown inside, down the middle, and outside as well as high and low.
 Unlike tee-ball, where the ball is sitting on the tee, in baseball the pitch is being thrown by another player, resulting in the ball crossing the plate in several different areas.
 As a batter, using a tee as a training aid will help the hitter perfect his swing no matter where the pitch is thrown.
 A tee may also be used for batting drills.
 Drills are used to strengthen the players hitting motion and to get them used to hitting baseballs in different locations.

 These tees may also be used in softball as a training device.

+Tees are not used during gameplay in either sport.